How to Recruit College/University Partner Members: A Guide for Branches

 - Other times that can be effective to contact C/U staff and faculty could be October, November, late January, February, or March.

-Plan ahead and allocate some money to offer to help pay for all or part of a new school’s membership or to pay for AAUW offerings such as $tart $mart salary negotiation workshops or scholarships for the National Conference for College Women Student Leaders.
+Plan ahead and allocate some money to offer to help pay for all or part of a new school’s membership or to pay for AAUW offerings such as AAUW Start Smart salary negotiation workshops or registration for the National Conference for College Women Student Leaders.

-Finally, make sure you understand the roles and responsibilities of the C/U representative, and make sure you order copies of the C/U, student membership, and fellowships and grants brochures and copies of relevant research reports.
+Finally, ensure that you understand the roles and responsibilities of the C/U representative, and make sure to order copies of the C/U, student membership, and fellowships and grants brochures and of relevant research reports.

 Step 3: Meet with campus staff members.